rarenight/No-Intro-Switch-Cart-Submission-Tool/README.md

 ![2 game info](https://github.com/user-attachments/assets/29369f45-bb6b-478d-a8a9-420cea7bde65)

-Then click the "Dump Info" tab, fill out the Dumper and Tool fields, and click "Generate Card ID Values".
+Then click the "Dump Info" tab, fill out the Dumper and Tool fields, and click "Set Default Dumper and Tool" if you want those values to remain constant.
+Then click "Generate Card ID Values".
 Drag and drop the (Card ID) binary file that nxdumptool outputs into the window and the Card ID values should (hopefully) populate like this:

 ![3 dump info](https://github.com/user-attachments/assets/da533739-6462-4848-bf7a-55812ac6dd8a)